-The main way in which every students learning needs are met is through high quality teaching and a broad, balanced, relevant and differentiated curriculum.
-There are three learning cycles per academic year, each using the assess-plan-do-review format to ensure that every child is receiving an education, including differentiation and intervention, which meets their current learning needs.
+The main way in which every student's learning needs are met is through high quality teaching and a broad, balanced, relevant and differentiated curriculum.
+There are three learning cycles per academic year, each using the assess, plan, do, review format to ensure every child is receiving an education, including differentiation and intervention, which meets their current learning needs.
 Each cycle also includes liaison with parents / carers and opportunities for students to have their say as well as work on a project autonomously.
-Parents or carers of any student can request an additional phone or face-to-face conversation with a member of staff at any time or by attending our weekly SLT drop-in (dates and times can be found in our newsletter).
+Parents or carers of any student can request an additional phone or face-to-face conversation with a member of teaching staff at any time or request a meeting with a member of the HoY team or SLT (including Israr Hussain, AVP InCo).

-Staffing and Timetable
+Staffing and timetable

-In order to ensure a high quality learning experience for the most vulnerable learners, Academy the timetable is differentiated to allow a more focussed and tailored learning experience for students who need it.
+In order to ensure a high quality learning experience for the most vulnerable learners, the timetable is differentiated to allow a more focussed and tailored learning experience for students who need it.
 The students are grouped according to attainment for English and for maths and these groupings are reviewed on a cycle by cycle basis.
-Groups 1 and 2 have four lessons of English and four of maths per week and have additional time for independent projects and a broader curriculum.
-Group 3 have five each of English and maths whilst group 4 have seven of each allowing for a slower pace and for intervention to be incorporated into timetabled lessons.
-In addition to this, group 4's lessons in English, maths, science, MFL and humanities are double staffed with subject specialist qualified teachers in order to allow for smaller class sizes (by splitting the class), small group and / or 1:1 work as appropriate, without compromising those students' access to high quality teaching.
-There is a fluid approach to double staffing within academic departments meaning that an additional subject specialist qualified teacher can be provided for groups 1 to 3 when they would benefit from it and group 4 benefit from learning as a whole class group.
+As well as a Whole Year Group lecture for English and maths, groups 1 and 2 have four lessons of English and four lessons of maths per week.
+These two groups also take part in stretch lectures which go beyond the curriculum and allow students to have a university-style lecture.
+Groups 3, 4 and 5 take part in the Whole Year Group lectures and have a further five lessons of English and maths.
+Some students from group 5 are also withdrawn from Whole Year Group lectures to complete a more intensive programme of English and maths.
+Groups 1 - 4 are made up of 30 students, whereas group 5 has just 14.
+In addition to this, group 4 in years 10 and 11 are 'double staffed' in the core subjects by subject specialists.
+This allows for various forms of double staffing including smaller class sizes (by splitting the class) and small group / 1:1 work as appropriate, without compromising those students' access to high quality teaching.